MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/questions/symbolicate-ios-crash.md

 the same directory hierarchy as your app's project file (.csproj).
 The exact location depends on your project's build settings:

-- If you have enabled device-specific builds, the the .dSYM can be found in the following directory:
+- If you have enabled device-specific builds, the .dSYM can be found in the following directory:

     **&lt;project directory&gt;/bin/&lt;platform&gt;/&lt;configuration&gt;/device-builds/&lt;device&gt;-&lt;os-version&gt;/**